Curtis Tarver

 Curtis J. Tarver II is a Democratic member of the Illinois House of Representatives for the 25th district.
 The Chicago-based district includes all or parts of East Side, Hyde Park, Kenwood, South Chicago, South Shore, and Woodlawn.
-He serves as the Seargent-at-Arms for the Illinois Legislative Black Caucus.
+He serves as the sergeant-at-arms for the Illinois Legislative Black Caucus.

 In the 2018 Democratic primary, Tarver defeated eight other candidates in the heavily Democratic district to succeed longtime Representative Barbara Flynn Currie.
 Tarver is an attorney who attended Iowa State University and the University of Iowa College of Law.

-As of July 3, 2022, Representative Tarver is a member of the following Illinois House committees:
+As of May 7, 2023, Tarver is a member of the following Illinois House committees: